alyred3/ANR/README.md

 ### How to use

-Users can refresh the page or click "This isn't enough I need more" to load a different quote from the database.
+Users can refresh the page, or click "This isn't enough I need more", to load a different quote from the database.
 New quotes can be added via a pop-up modal by clicking "Contribute".

 ______________